-The audio module consumes samples at 7812.5 kHz, and uses linear interpolation to output a PWM signal at 32.5 kHz, which gives tolerable sound quality.
+The audio module can consumes an iterable (sequence, like list or tuple, or generator) of AudioFrame instances, each 32 samples at 7812.5 Hz, and uses linear interpolation to output a PWM signal at 32.5 kHz, which gives tolerable sound quality.

-The function play fully copies all data from each AudioFrame before it calls next() for the next frame, so a sound source can use the same AudioFrame repeatedly.
+The function play fully copies all data from each AudioFrame before it calls next () for the next frame, so a sound source can use the same AudioFrame repeatedly.